 Note: Schools may enter the same student in both categories; however, different artwork is required for each category.

-- To enter, your school can provide submission materials.
-A school signature is required.
+- Entry Signature: A school signature is required.

-- Member schools can find more information in the Member Resource Center.
+- Entry Details: Your member school can provide submission materials and can find details in the Member Resource Center.

 Blakey Prize in Fine Art Winners

 2020Drawing: First Prize (Tie) “Colonnade” Gabriel Crane, Rockbridge (Crownsville, MD) 10″ x 15″, graphite on paper “I have always loved the medium of graphite and seeing how far I can stretch its realism.
 Graphite has always been my favorite medium for anything I try to replicate, and I love the contrast it can express in any scenario.
 This drawing was after a photograph taken in Italy, displaying the beauty and contrast of the columns and lights.
 Paul Cadden is an artist I admire for his great attention to detail.
 This brings each of his drawings together into a masterpiece.
 His lights and his darks contrast incredibly well, making an ordinary scene look stunning.
 These are all aspects of drawing that I try to incorporate into my drawings and try to grow and improve in.”